 Because of her experience, Stephanie is often asked to provide management training, conduct internal I-9 audits, or appear before the U.S. Citizenship and Immigration Services, U.S. Department of Labor, or U.S. Immigration and Customs Enforcement.

 She also assists foreign nationals in family-based immigration matters, waivers for immigration violations, and humanitarian claims for immigration benefits.
 She has experience with DACA, TPS, asylum, and humanitarian parole.
 Stephanie is fluent in Spanish.

 Stephanie is a member of Koley Jessen's Finance Committee.

-- Represented small and medium-sized businesses as well as large publicly-traded companies with respect to a variety of immigration matters such as securing employment-based nonimmigrant and immigrant visas (commonly referred to as “green cards”) for management, professional, specialized skill, and other temporary employees
+- Represented small and medium-sized businesses as well as large publicly-traded companies and non-profit hospital systems with respect to a variety of immigration matters such as securing employment-based nonimmigrant and immigrant visas (commonly referred to as “green cards”) for management, professional, specialized skill, and other temporary employees

 - Conducted training and advised employers on compliance issues related to Form I-9 employment eligibility verification, E-Verify, and Social Security “No-Match” letters

 - Conducted employer self-audits to ensure Form I-9 compliance and assisted employers through the response process related to Form I-9 Notice of Inspection requests